 On 18 November 2015 Falcon announced the successful conclusion of drilling operations on the Amungee NW-1H horizontal well.
 Total measured depth was 3,808 metres, including 1,100 metres horizontal section in the "B Shale" interval of the Middle Velkerri Formation.
-Results obtained to date are very encouraging.

 On 3 December 2015, Falcon announced that it had signed a termination agreement with NIS terminating the Oilfield Services Contract entered into between the parties in January 2013.
 NIS agreed to pay \$3.7 million to Falcon in fulfilment of its contractual obligations.
 This was received in December 2015.
 Falcon retains a 100% interest in the Makó Trough Licence in Hungary including the deep play.
-The \$3.7 million received less costs has been recorded as "other income" in the consolidated statement of operations and comprehensive loss at 31 December 2015.
+The \$3.7 million received less costs was recorded as "other income" in the consolidated statement of operations and comprehensive loss at 31 December 2015.

 Quarter 1 2016: On 18 January 2016 Falcon announced that on 15 January 2016 it granted incentive stock options ("Options") to purchase an aggregate of 38,700,000 common shares of Falcon to a number of recipients, including directors and officers under the stock option plan approved at Falcon's annual shareholders meeting held on 9 December 2015.
-The Option grant was subject to regulatory approval by the TSX Venture Exchange.
-A maximum of 10% of the issued and outstanding shares of Falcon are reserved for issuance pursuant to Falcon's stock option plan.
-The Options were granted at an exercise price of CDN\$0.11 being the closing share price on the TSX Venture Exchange on 15 January 2016.
-The following directors and officers were granted Options: